rdugan/iceriver-alph-oc/README.md

 # Fee
 * 1% for the base version
 * 1.33% for the commercial/hosting version.
 This version includes additional features useful for larger deployments, such as multiple user management, hashrate splitting (e.g. for setting up hosting fees), and brand/logo replacement.
 This fee will increase in future releases as more features are added (such as aggregate dashboards, auto-tuning, etc), but is expected to be capped at 2%.
-* Fee traffic is directed to *.alephium.pbmine.com, which is currently just an alias for Herominers (e.g. us.alephium.pbmine.com => us.alephium.herominers.com).
-If the system is unable to connect to one of the 5 closest Herominers pools, OC will be removed and performance reduced until a connection is once again available.
+* Fee traffic is directed to geo.pbmine.com, which is currently just an alias for Vipor.net.
+If the system is unable to connect to the pool for the fee, OC will be removed and performance reduced until a connection is once again available.
 A warning indicator will appear in the UI in such situations.

 <br>